pola-rs/polars/CONTRIBUTING.md

 6. Issue that pull request!

 ## Want to discuss something?
-I can image that some questions don't fit an issue.
+I can imagine that some questions don't fit an issue.
 Therefore there is also a [chat on gitter](https://gitter.im/polars-rs/community).

 ## Any contributions you make will be under the MIT Software License